Alumni

 Open Mornings

-Our Open Mornings allow you to immerse yourself into life at St Catherine’s and see the school in action.
+Our Open Mornings allow you to experience life at St Catherine’s for yourself.

 Hear from our staff and students, take a guided campus tour and discover why we’re the right school for your family.